CMBTech/chatbot-server/README.md

 #  Internet Test Bot API
-This is an API for an internet test chatbot on dialogflow.
+This is an API for an internet test chatbot(NETDAN) on dialogflow.
 This project uses the following technologies:

 1. `Flask`